Send the link below via email or IMCopy

 Confederacy looks for support from Britain because Britain needs cotton for its textile industry.

-Britain has large stores of cotton
+Britain has large stores of cotton and

 can get more cotton from Egypt and India